sunnytreesoftware/socialcoding/README.md

 # socialcoding
-Repository created to host content rfor the Social Coding Virtual meetup.com group.
+Repository created to host content for the Social Coding Virtual meetup.com group.